 A strict budget is like a strict diet.
-When you go over budget you feel like you have failed.
+When you go over budget, you feel like you have failed.
 Often being on a budget is associated with feelings of negativity.

-When we use a budget to save, we tend to spend what we think we need to get by and then save whatever is left over at the end.
+When we use a budget to save, we tend to spend what we think we need to get by and then save whatever is leftover at the end.

 A cash flow plan empowers us to be intentional about our spending.
-It considers our behaviours around money, and instead of looking at our goals as something that’s nice to have, we make our goals achievable by putting them first.
+It considers our behaviours around money, and instead of looking at our goals as something nice to have, we make our goals achievable by putting them first.

 When we get together to build your innovative cash flow plan, we organize your money into three pots:

 When we are tracking our committed and spendable expenses, we can be clear on the money we can put towards living the life we always wanted.
 It’s a highly recommended first step for business owners to get clear about what they’re spending and start planning for an exciting future.
+That’s why goal setting is such a big part of our financial planning process.